markdunning/backofen_lab_retreat_04_17/slides.md

 # Know your audience

-Take RNA-seq
+Take RNA-seq;

 - Do people want to run the analysis themselves
 - Or understand the basics and be able to interpret the output, maybe do some downstream analysis
-- Probably will be a mix of the two
+- In our case will be a mix of the two
-- Influences choice of software
+- Influence on choice of software
   + R, Python?
   + Galaxy?